 B. Curriculum Development and Management

-Assist Department Chairs and Program Coordinators in developing and maintaining appropriate course/program curricula and assessment of student learning outcomes.
+Assist the Department Chairs in developing and maintaining appropriate course curricula and assessments of student learning outcomes.

 Collaborate with Department Chairs, Program Coordinators, Advising and Counseling Center, and Associate Dean of Online and Blended Learning to develop semester academic schedules.

-Review and recommend revisions to program requirements, catalog descriptions, and prerequisites within the division.
+Review and recommend, as appropriate, revisions of all program requirements, catalog descriptions and prerequisites for all courses within the Division.

 Maintain appropriate records of programs and courses offered.

-Assist in the development and execution of articulation agreements with other institutions.
+Assist in the development of articulation agreements with other institutions.

 Provide information and support to other areas of the College.